noxxxxxious/cientos/docs/guide/abstractions/text-3d.md

 ## Usage

-To use the `<Text3D />` component you need to pass the `font` prop with the URL of the font JSON file you want to use.
-TextGeometry uses `typeface`.json generated fonts, you can generate yours [here](http://gero3.github.io/facetype.js/)
+To use the `<Text3D />` component, you need to pass the `font` prop with the URL of the font JSON file you want to use.
+TextGeometry uses `typeface`.json generated fonts.
+You can generate yours [here](http://gero3.github.io/facetype.js/).

 ```vue
 <template>